 26th July: Kargil Vijay Diwas

-National Parents Day is celebrated on the 4th Sunday of July to honour all the parents for their unconditional love and sacrifices that they make for their children that cannot be measured.
-This year National Parent’s Day is celebrated on 26th July.
+National Parents Day is celebrated on the 4th Sunday of July to honor all the parents for their unconditional love and sacrifices that they make for their children that cannot be measured.
+This year National Parent’s Day is celebrated on 23rd July.

-World Nature Conservation Day is observed every year on 28 July to spread awareness that a healthy environment is the foundation for a stable and productive society and for the future generations.
+World Nature Conservation Day is observed every year on 28 July to spread awareness that a healthy environment is a foundation for a stable and productive society and future generations.
 One must make efforts to protect, conserve and sustainably manage our natural resources.
 A healthy environment leads to a healthy lifestyle.